michael-rowe/ai-in-hpe/prompting.md

 At a deeper level, the prompt establishes the context for the interaction.

-## Structure of a prompt
+## Conversational prompting

+Most of the prompts you'll use with LLMs are known as *conversational prompts*.

+> Conversational affordances are things like digressions and confessions and bold claims that beg for a rejoinder.
+Talking to another person is like rock climbing, except you are my rock wall and I am yours.
+If you reach up, I can grab onto your hand, and we can both hoist ourselves skyward.
+Maybe that’s why a really good conversation feels a little bit like floating ([Mastroianni, 2022](https://www.experimental-history.com/p/good-conversations-have-lots-of-doorknobs)).

+Once you realise that you interact with LLMs through conversations, it opens up a wide range of use-cases.
+However, it also raises difficult questions.
+If I can interact with expertise in this way, then how long will it be before patients are interacting with generative AI?
+And not only the commercially available versions; at some point you'll be able to interact with your own medical record through conversation.

+> [!NOTE] Reflection
+> Explore the conceptual relationships between conversational prompting in generative AI, and Dianne Laurillard's *conversational framework*.

+Conversational prompts are a great way to get started using generative AI but they're the least powerful form of prompting.
 If your initial prompt isn't very specific, LLMs will generate a superficial output.
 In these cases, it can feel like you're not getting anywhere because the response to your prompt may not be helpful.
 This is because your initial prompt was too generic, and generic prompts generate generic outputs.

+## Structured prompting

+Some people refer to this as *prompt engineering* but that feels more like there's a correct way to create the prompt.
+'Crafting' brings to mind an iterative process that is more subjective.

+Here's Ethan and Lilach Mollick talking through an iterative approach to crafting a more effective prompt.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/wbGKfAPlZVA?si=qK5rJIwVtAb7LFNL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+*Mollick, E, and Mollick, L. (2023).
+Practical AI for Instructors and Students Part 3: Prompting AI.*

 A useful way to think about structuring prompts for more effective outputs is:

 - **Role**: Give the language model a persona where you tell it what it is good at.
 - **Goal**: Explain what outcome you're looking for.
 - **Instruct**: Tell the language model what you want it to do; ask it for examples and steps to follow.

+One of the most interesting things about giving the model a persona is that it doesn't need to be a living person, or even a person.
+Imagine telling the model that it is 'an overburdened hospital, working to provide services to a resource-constrained community', or that it is a 'ventilator, providing life-support to a terminally ill patient, during visiting hours'.
+This kind of prompt can generate different perspectives that provide an alternative context for a reflective exercise.

 Part of the goal statement might be to include specific detail about what you're looking for.
 After all, you're the expert in this domain and you probably have a sense of what you're looking for.
 Giving the model a specific goal will help to limit the total space of possible responses, thereby generating a more useful response.